 Carefully Dig and Lift the Bearded Iris Rhizomes

-Bearded Iris are tall, elegant additions to the flower border, but they are also relatively high maintenance.
-You can help cut down on the incidence of soft rot and borer damage through regular division of the iris rhizomes, every 2-3 years.
+Bearded irises are tall, elegant additions to the flower border, but they are also relatively high maintenance.
+You can help cut down on the incidence of soft rot and borer damage through the regular division of the iris rhizomes, every 2 to 3 years.
 This will also keep bearded iris performing and blooming at its best.
 If left undivided, the flowering will decrease and the rhizome will be subject to more pests and damage.

-You can divide bearded iris anytime after flowering and through the month of August....
-Using a pitch fork, carefully dig around the bearded iris plant, starting about a foot away from the outer-most edge.
+You can divide bearded iris anytime after flowering and through the month... of August.
+Using a pitchfork, carefully dig around the bearded iris plant, starting about a foot away from the outer-most edge.
 Try not to pierce the rhizome with the fork.
 Work the fork around the bearded iris plant and gently lift the rhizomes out of the soil.
-Since bearded iris are grown at soil level, this is one of the easiest plants to lift.Continue to 2 of 7 below.
+Since bearded irises are grown at soil level, this is one of the easiest plants to lift.Continue to 2 of 7 below.

 02 of 07